-The good news is that with better treatments (including preventive treatments like blood pressure and cholesterol lowering medications) death rates from heart conditions has dropped by more than ¾ in the last 60 years.
-But while part of this dramatic improvement have been down to fewer people having heart attacks, strokes etc, part of it is down to better treatment, which mean more people survive.
+The good news is that with better treatments (including preventive treatments like blood pressure and cholesterol-lowering medications) death rates from heart conditions have dropped by more than ¾ in the last 60 years.
+But while part of this dramatic improvement has been down to fewer people having heart attacks, strokes etc, part of it is down to better treatment, which means more people survive.
 That in turn means more people than ever are living with heart conditions and wanting to get on with their lives – including spending time with their loved ones and going on holiday.

 The most common heart conditions in the UK include heart attack, angina, atrial fibrillation (the most common abnormal heart rhythm in the UK, affecting about one million people) and heart failure (where your heart can't pump blood as efficiently as it should around your body).

-Having a heart condition certainly should not stop you enjoying a holiday, but you should plan in advance to reduce the risk of running into problems.
+Having a heart condition certainly should not stop you from enjoying a holiday, but you should plan in advance, to reduce the risk of running into problems.
 Here are my top tips for a happy, healthy holiday.

 Specialist Medical Cover